buserror/simavr/README.md

 	{ AVR_MCU_VCD_SYMBOL("UDRE0"), .mask = (1 << UDRE0), .what = (void*)&UCSR0A, },
 };`

-Will tell /simavr/ to generate a trace everytime the UDR0 register changes and everytime the interrupt is raised (in UCSR0A).
-The *_MMCU_* tag tells gcc that it needs compiling, but it won't be linked in your program, so it takes literally zero bytes, this is a code section that is private to /simavr/, it's free!
+Will tell _simavr_ to generate a trace everytime the UDR0 register changes and everytime the interrupt is raised (in UCSR0A).
+The *_MMCU_* tag tells gcc that it needs compiling, but it won't be linked in your program, so it takes literally zero bytes, this is a code section that is private to _simavr_, it's free!
 A program running with these instructions and writing to the serial port will generate a file that will display:
 `$ ./simavr/run_avr tests/atmega88_example.axf